"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 A problem-based learning (PBL) course conducted at an Australian university yielded results showing that students’ generic problem-solving abilities improved by 13% in just one semester.

-Incidentally, ‘a 13% improvement equates to more than one in ten individuals demonstrating clear progress’.
+Incidentally, ‘a 13% improvement represents a level where more than one in ten individuals demonstrate clear advancement.’

 Furthermore, research involving Indonesian primary school pupils revealed that ‘how one understands a problem’ significantly influenced test scores.

-This perspective, I felt, is one that can be applied regardless of age or subject.
+I felt this perspective could be applied regardless of age or subject.

-Preview of Next Time: ‘Those Who Cease to Think Have No Future
+Preview of Next Time: ‘Those Who Stop Thinking Have No Future’